Survey on 3D face reconstruction from uncalibrated images: Statistical Model Fitting Methods

 \subsection{Linear approaches}

-All the previously mentioned works exploit the optimisation of a non-linear error function very similarly to the approach presented originally by \citet{BlanzVetterSIGGRAPH1999,BlanzVetterPAMI2003}.
-However, \citet{AldrianSmithBMVC2010} observed that the optimisation problem proposed by \citet{BlanzVetterPAMI2003} (and followed by many others) is highly complex, computationally expensive and prone to be stuck on local minima due to its ill-posed nature.
+All the previously mentioned works exploit the optimisation of a non-linear error function, similarly to the approach presented originally by \citet{BlanzVetterSIGGRAPH1999,BlanzVetterPAMI2003}.
+However, \citet{AldrianSmithBMVC2010} observed that the optimisation problem proposed by \citet{BlanzVetterPAMI2003} is highly complex, computationally expensive and prone to be stuck on local minima due to its ill-posed nature.
 To avoid that, they proposed an alternative: to fit the 3DMM in a linear manner, separately for the projection parameters, the facial geometry and the texture.
-Unlike \citep{BasACCV2016}, who refined in a non-linear manner the reconstruction resulting from the linear stage, \citet{AldrianSmithBMVC2010} proposed a completely linear approach that was later further explored \citep{AldrianSmithICCVW2011,AldrianSmithBMVC2011,AldrianSmithPAMI2013,DingTheVisualComputer2014}.
+Unlike \citep{BasACCV2016}, who refined in a non-linear manner the reconstruction resulting from the linear stage, \citet{AldrianSmithBMVC2010} proposed a completely linear approach that was later further explored \citep{FerrariToM2017,AldrianSmithICCVW2011,AldrianSmithBMVC2011,AldrianSmithPAMI2013,DingTheVisualComputer2014}.